Game Tested, Streets Approved

-Game Tested, Streets Approved is the third and final studio album by American rapper Black Rob.
-It was released on July 26, 2011, through Duck Down Music.
+Game Tested, Streets Approved is the third studio album by American rapper Black Rob.
+It was released on July 26, 2011, through Duck Down Music, making it his final studio album during his lifetime.
 The album was produced by Coptic, Buckwild, David Shapiro, DJ Pain 1, D'Mile, Gerald "Soul G." Stevens, Jermaine Washington, Self, Spank, Young McFly, and Black Rob, who also served as executive producer with Jemal Mosley.
 It features a lone guest appearance from Sean Price.
 The album peaked at number 44 on the Billboard Top R&B/Hip-Hop Albums in the United States.

 Background

 The album was his first since The Black Rob Report, which was released six year earlier in 2005.
 Shortly after the release of that album, Black Rob was sentenced to seven years in prison for grand larceny and served four years of that sentence before being released in 2010.
 After his release from prison, Rob cut ties with his previous label Bad Boy Records and signed a deal with independent rap label, Duck Down Music Inc. and began work on Game Tested, Streets Approved.